New Canadian iphone plans: will Rogers react ?

 nvi augustin at SES Toronto 08 NVI francis and eric at SES Toronto 08

-Eric Morris, Account Executive for Google Canada points out 3 main differences:
+Eric Morris, points out 3 main differences:

 1- Canadians are very loyal to Google in comparison of other countries